Bill Watch List / 2025 Session

 Elementary & Secondary Education Related Bills:

-- AB19 – Introduced – Creates education savings accounts to help parents send their children to better-performing schools.
+• AB19 Placed on Assembly Appropriations Committee Suspense File – Creates education savings accounts to help parents send their children to better-performing schools.

 Immigration Related Bills: